Premian-Labs/range-order-bot/README.md

 3. Create a `.env` file using the same format at the example and add necessary information.
 Note that ENV should either be `development` or `production`.
 4. Navigate to `src/config/config.example.ts` and review each and ever setting.
-Create a new file called `config.ts` to populate custom settings.
+Create a new file called `config.ts` to populate custom settings by copy-pasting from example file.
 Instructions & descriptions of settings are provided in the example file.
 5. Run `yarn start` in the command line to run the range order bot.

 ## Improvement List & Changelog